cnobile2012/django-pam/docs/source/configuration.rst

 .. note::

+  1. The user that runs the application needs to be a member of the ``/etc/shadow`` file group.
+This is necessary so the user can authenticate other users.
+       ``sudo usermod -a -G shadow <user>``

-  If you use your UNIX account username you will be logged in through the ``PAMBackend`` backend.
-If you use the Django username you will logged in through the ``ModelBackend``, assuming  both username's and password's are not the same.
+  2. If you use your UNIX account username you will be logged in through the ``PAMBackend`` backend.
+If you use the Django username you will be logged in through the ``ModelBackend``, assuming  both usernames and passwords are not the same.

 Using the Django PAM Login and Logout Templates
 ===============================================